jimburton/CI505/labs/DEV.md

   (use-package lsp-ui
 	  :ensure t)
-  ;; All of the lsp commands will begin `s-l`, i.e. by holding down the ;; Super key and l.
-The super key is the Windows key on Windowsy keyboards.
+  ;; All of the lsp commands will begin `s-l`, i.e. by holding down the ;; "super" key and l.
+The super key is the Windows key on MS keyboards.
-  ;; Thanks to whichkey you can type s-l then wait to get a list of all possible ;; completions, which is a good way to find out what lsp-mode can do.
+  ;; Thanks to which-key you can type s-l then wait to get a list of all possible ;; completions, which is a good way to find out what lsp-mode can do.
   (setq lsp-keymap-prefix "s-l")
-  ;; haskell integration with lsp-mode
+  ;; Haskell integration with lsp-mode
   (use-package lsp-haskell
 	  :ensure t)
   (add-hook 'haskell-mode-hook #'lsp)
   (add-hook 'haskell-literate-mode-hook #'lsp)
-  ;; autocompletion in Haskell files
+  ;; Autocompletion in Haskell files
   (use-package company-ghci
 	  :ensure t)
   (push 'company-ghci company-backends)
   (add-hook 'haskell-mode-hook 'company-mode)
-  ;; turn off some noisy defaults
+  ;; Turn off some noisy defaults
   (setq lsp-ui-sideline-show-code-actions nil
         lsp-ui-doc-show-with-cursor nil)
-  ;; a few handy keybindings.
-These should only be set in the lsp keymap ;; but I can't get that working atm :-/ (global-set-key (kbd "s-l i") 'lsp-ui-imenu) (global-set-key (kbd "s-l d") 'lsp-ui-doc-show)
+  ;; A few handy keybindings.
+These should really only be set in the lsp keymap ;; but I can't get that working atm :-/ (global-set-key (kbd "s-l i") 'lsp-ui-imenu) (global-set-key (kbd "s-l d") 'lsp-ui-doc-show)